mediaupstream/webp-screen/README.md

-## WEBP SCREEN
+Sharing my screen.

-Sharing my screen as a set of webp images...
+Takes a screenshot of my work computer every minute for 20 minutes and then uploads them all to this git repo.
+Why?
+I'm not sure...

 ![what-the](output/sc-00.webp)